dynamicsamic/DevNotes/DevNotes/Pandas.md

 # Return constants instead of lower and higher values
 df["col1"].clip(10_000, 50_000) # return 10_000 for every row value lower than 10_000 and 50_000 for every row value higher than 50_000

+# You can access string idexes using str property and bracket notation
+df['string_col'].str[0] # returns series object with first char only df['string_col'].str[:6] # returns series object with chars from first to 5-th
 ```
 ---
 #### Mathematical operations